Why Commission The House Shop for a Tenant Reference?

 Credit Checks – Experian UK

-In order to guarantee your rental income, you need to be sure that any potential tenant is not a financial risk and has what it takes to pay the rent when it’s due.
-This is why it is important to carry out credit checks on tenants before accepting them into your property.
+In order to guarantee your tenant is not a financial risk and has what it takes to pay the when it’s due.
+This is why it is important to carry out credit checks on tenants before accepting them into your property. income, you need to be sure that any potential

 At The House Shop, part of our job is to ensure that the tenant you go for is credit worthy.
 This is where out credit check system comes in.
 We make use of Experian UK’s database to check potential tenants for their credit history.
 Within seconds, you can tell if the tenant has a good credit score or a poor credit history.
 Our check will also cover details such as any history of insolvency or bankruptcy, County Court Judgments and any hidden credit history related to the potential tenant’s current and most recent residences.